jcburley/joker/GOSTD.md

 has been removed.
 As the `set!` special operator has not yet been impemented, there's not yet a way to directly set a field's value.
-(The `joker.core/Go` function, now private, returned a `var` for a field, rather than the value of a field, requiring a `deref` to etrieve the value, but also permitting use of `var-set` to change the value.)
+(The `joker.core/Go` function, now private, returned a `var` for a field, rather than the value of a field, requiring a `deref` to retrieve the value, but also permitting use of `var-set` to change the value.)

 `(get obj key)` on a GoObject wrapping a `struct{}` now requires `key` to evaluate to a symbol.
 Instead of `(get obj 'SomeKey)`, however, just use `(. obj SomeKey)`.